-Bristol Council are vastly improving their response times to street issues with asset layers with FixMyStreet Pro.
+Bristol City Council are vastly improving their response times to street issues with asset layers with FixMyStreet Pro.

 We connected FixMyStreet Pro to Bristol’s own middleware service — a piece of bespoke software they’d created.
 Using the Open311 standard gave them full control: for example, they can specify which types of issue their systems can accept, and what questions the report-maker is asked — all without incurring any additional development costs from us, no matter how many times they amend or tweak their setup.